2.21 Provisions, Contingent Liabilities and Contingent Assets Provisions

 18.3 Dividend

-The Board of Directors in their meeting held on May 17, 2024, have proposed a final dividend of ' 0.30 per equity share (Previous year ' 0.50 per Equity Share) for the financial year ended March 31, 2024.
-The proposal is subject to the approval of the shareholders at the Annual General meeting to be held on September, 2024.
+The Board of Directors in their meeting held on May 19, 2025, have proposed a final dividend of ' 0.30 per equity share (Previous year ' 0.30 per Equity Share) for the financial year ended March 31, 2025.
+The proposal is subject to the approval of the shareholders in the ensuing Annual General Meeting.

 Equity instrument through other comprehensive income : The fair value change of the equity instruments measured at fair value through other comprehensive income is recognized in Equity instruments through Other Comprehensive Income.